 Adaptable to hot climates, these are smaller cows are a popular breed due to the ability to carry a larger number of effective milking cows per unit area due to lower body weight, hence lower maintenance requirements and superior grazing ability (also the high butterfat content of its milk.)

-The Waikīkī Dairy, founded in 1914, had its own special bottling, with bottles bearing in brilliant red lettering and around the bottom: “For the exclusive use of Waikīkī Dairy”.
+The Waikīkī Dairy, founded in 1914, had its own special bottling, with bottles printed with brilliant red lettering around the bottom: “For the exclusive use of Waikīkī Dairy”.

 In 1936, the mansion and remaining ranch property was sold to Mr. & Mrs. Charles E. Marr for $175,000.
 The Graves moved to Pasadena, California.

 OK, before you exhaust yourself racking your brain trying to figure out where this 1,000-acre dairy/ranch was in Waikīkī … it wasn’t in Hawaiʻi, it was in Spokane, Washington.

 But there are Hawaiʻi ties to the place.

 Obviously the name, Waikīkī Ranch, is one.
 Graves had visited Waikīkī and noted the meaning of its name, ‘spouting waters.’
 Since the ranch had 24-natural springs, Graves thought it an appropriate name for his property.

 Lots of Hawaiʻi students go to college on the former ranch property.